shanks2999/Hadoop_Graph_Generator/README.md

  - The project can be executed either via IntelliJ or SBT locally and deployed on VM using the Jars Provided in Jars folder.
  - Parameters expected are the input and output folder
  - For GraphViz file the parameters is the directory in which all the files present.
+ - To run locally uncomment line 106 in 'XMLByddy' class which sets the system property for hadoop.

  **Bonus:**